simonmichael/hledger_site/src/add-a-transaction.md

 *Liabilities* are things you owe, like a credit card balance.)

 Let's start by recording one starting balance: how much cash is in your wallet today.
 You can do it quickly with a text editor, or with more guidance using hledger's `add` command.
-We'll show both. (hledger-web is a third way, not shown here.)
+We'll show both. (hledger-web is another way.)
 ## Using a text editor
 If you're comfortable using text editors, open the journal file in your favourite editor.
 (If you forgot where the journal file is, run `hledger files`.)